avniproject/avni-website/src/pages/blog/2022-05-03-field-visit-jnpct.md

 As we observed the Aarogya sahelis and Supervisors interacting with beneficiaries and recording details in the digital application, Dr Sachin shared a surprising fact with us.
 95 of the sahelis had never used a smartphone before.
 In spite of this learning to use the app has not been very difficult for them.This is mainly due to the simplicity of the app and their motivation to pick up something new.

-Before returning to Dharampur we also had a visit to a beautiful place called Wilson hill which is named after the Governor of Mumbai from 1923 to 1928 by Vijay Devji, the last king of Dharampur.
+Before returning to Dharampur we also visited to a beautiful place called Wilson hill which is named after the Governor of Mumbai from 1923 to 1928 by Vijay Devji, the last king of Dharampur.

 ![](/img/2022-05-03-field-visit-jnpct/group-pic.jpg)<pre>Mahendrabhai, Dr Sachin, Myself and Utkarsh from left to right</pre>
 ----------------------------

 The next morning we spent some time with Dr Sachin and Mahendrabhai understanding their concerns and feedback for the system.

+There are many socio-political and technical challenges in the Health for all mission they are pursuing.
+It was nice to hear from them how Avni is helping them in this.
+Avni has helped in beneficiary monitoring, risk assessment, screening, follow up and facilitating further reference.
+They are looking forward to using Avni for the adolescent programme which they are planning to start soon.

+This exposure to ground-level work and challenges enriched me professionally as well as personally.
+It gave me a sense of satisfaction that amidst the materialistic and selfish pursuits, I am able to utilise my technical knowledge for the betterment of my people far away.